7MustafaAdelIbrahim/Mileage-per-gallon/README.md

 Our target is a building predictive model based on the physical characteristics of each Arabic, meaning the year, name columns are not important, and we do the machine learning model.

 ![car models](https://user-images.githubusercontent.com/84151016/159078753-2a8cd264-9f8c-47cc-8873-a7bc0d75374c.png)

-But they may be important in the analysis.
-For the year, we talked about it enough.
-As for the name, Somewhat expected observation is that the models differ greatly according to the country in which they are manufactured.
-As every country has it's own company and it's brands in the field of car.
-For example, we foundt that:

 [opel, saab, mercedes-benz, bmw…etc] is with Europe orign country.